3liz/lizmap-documentation/source/publish/customization/javascript.rst

 Prerequisites
 -------------

-* This function needs to be activated by the administrator of the Lizmap instance.
+* This function needs to be activated by the administrator of the Lizmap instance on the :ref:`repository page <lizmap-repository>`.
 * The :file:`media` directory.
 Read how to use :ref:`media` folder in Lizmap.

 Configuring the tool